AstuteLynch/AstuteLynch/README.md

 Database Tech & Tools: MySQL, phpMyAdmin.

-🔭 I’m currently working on a student profiler for CVSU
+🔭 I am currently working on a student profiler for CVSU as the project lead and main programmer..

-🌱 I’m currently learning machine
+🌱 I am currently learning Machine Learning (ML).

-📫 How to reach me: (--)
+🏢 Currently on a collaboration, with my student profiler as a front page of the web system.

 ## Fun facts:
 * I love Mango Graham